 The incorporation of online communication with cross-age peer support allows the peer mentors additional opportunities to provide encouragement, check on the student’s progress, and help students formulate questions that they can later ask the teacher.
 Most school districts have computers available that can be used for online support.
 The Do It program uses online communication exclusively to support and reinforce social skills and assist with post-secondary planning.

 Cross-age peer tutors should complete a form like the one that follows to document their support sessions and provide the teacher with information about student successes throughout the tutoring session.

 Download the Peer Tutor Weekly Log

-3. Peer modeling is another support that can be used to help students learn academic processes and classroom routines.
-It also provides the classroom teacher opportunities to use peers to assist with instruction, clarifying directions and to give social reminders with little or no disruption to the lesson cycle.
-It is an excellent way for peers to provide appropriate behavioral models of students who need to improve their social skills.
+Peer modeling is another support that can be used to help students learn academic processes and classroom routines.
+It also provides the classroom teacher opportunities to use peers to assist with instruction, clarify directions, and give social reminders with little or no disruption to the lesson cycle.
+It is an excellent way for peers to provide appropriate behavioral models for students who need to improve their social skills.